LynxMagnus/mine-support/test/acceptance/README.md

 - Node version 12 (not compatible with v13)
   - if you have multiple versions of node, run `nvm use 12` to use version 12 for this alone

-## Quick start
+# Quick start

-Choose one of the following options:

-1. Clone the git repo — `git clone https://github.com/DEFRA/ffc-demo-acceptance-tests.git`
+Docker is used to create a container for each of selenium-hub, chrome-browser and webdriver-cuke.
+* Selenium Hub allows concurrent execution of test cases
+* Chrome Browser is the browser specified in the configuration file `wdio.conf.js` by default
+* Webdriver.io along with Cucumber is this framework that defines the tests.

+## How to run the tests

-2. Set the root URL for the environment in the environment variable `TEST_ENVIRONMENT_ROOT_URL`
+1. Set the root URL for the environment in the environment variable `TEST_ENVIRONMENT_ROOT_URL`

-3. From the directory containing the dockerfile run `docker-compose up --build`.
+2. From the directory containing the dockerfile run `docker-compose up --build`.
 This will run an acceptance test against the FFC-Demo web service.

-4. The test report will be output to `./reports/html-reports`.
+3. The test report will be output to `./reports/html-reports`.
 Read more about report configuration in the [rpii/wdio-hmtl-reporter docs](https://github.com/rpii/wdio-html-reporter)

-5. Now you are ready to maintain, extend or write your own features in the `./acceptance/features` directory
+4. Now you are ready to maintain, extend or write your own features in the `./acceptance/features` directory

-# How to write a test
+## How to write a test

 Tests are written in [Gherkin syntax](https://cucumber.io/docs/reference) that means that you write down what's supposed to happen in a real language.
 All test files are located in